 Address: 2816 Historic Decatur Road, San Diego, CA 92106

-You’ll be 10% cooler just for walking into Saint Archer Brewery in Mira Mesa and you’ll immediately want to embrace San Diego’s skate and surf culture.
-This is the place to enjoy quiet deck drinking and walk around a killer souvenir shop.
+You’ll be 10% cooler just for walking into Saint Archer Brewery in Mira Mesa on this self-guided Best Breweries in San Diego tour.
+You’ll immediately embrace San Diego’s skate and surf culture when you walk in the door and see their in-house shop to the right.
+This brewery is the place to enjoy quiet deck drinking and walk around a killer souvenir shop.
 Pick up some swag on the way out to remember the experience.

 Their Blonde or Double IPA are highly recommended and both are delicious.
 The Blonde may be best for pacing yourself for the rest of the day’s drinking but it’s your call!
 This isn’t really a place for food so stick to drinks.
 But if you’re hungry grab some chips or beef jerky on their incredibly limited menu (that’s about all that’s on the menu).